What Is ‘Littermate Syndrome’?

 During the evaluation, I had made the comment that the dogs were ‘pathologically bonded’ to each other, to the point that they could not function normally without the presence of the other.
 The raison d’etre for the little male was in fact his sister.
 She preferred to intimidate and terrorize him as well as the two older dogs in the home.
 The owners’ misunderstanding of this behavior inadvertently allowed it to reinforce to the point of bloodletting.

 She wasn’t just guarding against food, but toys, owners displaying affection towards any of the other dogs, locations where these things resided, or where they were likely to occur.
-She had the owners convinced she was being “protective” of them other than the tiny tyrant that really wished she was an only child.
+She had the owners convinced she was being “protective” of them other than just being the tiny tyrant that really wished she was an only child.

-There are occasions where multiple dogs are compatible, but there is more to it than just one dog deciding that their conspecifics are safe to cohabitate with.
-An established order emerges over time and influenced by the custodians of the environment.
+There are occasions where multiple dogs become compatible, but there is more to it than just one dog deciding that their conspecifics are safe to cohabitate with.
+An established order emerges over time and is heavily influenced by the custodians of the environment.
 There is an ancient force that influences the hierarchy between the sub group of dogs within the larger combined group of dogs plus humans.
 Contrary to what the human actually thinks about this arrangement, they actually have a pretty significant impact on its success or failure.

 As professional trainers, we see a lot of mixed pairs of dogs from different behavioral age ranges as frequently as we see dogs paired within the same age range, and the outcome is always the same: “We’ve never had this problem with [dogs] before!
 The have always gotten along!”

 I assure you, they have not.
 There have been quibbles all along, but owners rarely recognize them.
 Whether it’s busting through the doorway to get outside first, who can get closer to the owner with the sandwich, the preferred spot on the couch, or the flying disk they race after in highly aroused, competitive states.
 That arousal you see?
 There’s one dog determining his odds of success should ‘something happen’.
 The other dog is determining if he has to defend himself, his prize, or access to his prize.
-I see the end result of this scenario at least a dozen times a year.
+I see the end result of this scenario a dozen times or more every year.

 Biologically, dogs are not designed to ‘share’.
 They are designed to survive, come what may.
 Can they be made to share?
 To a point.
 A better question to be asked is can they be taught not to bicker?
 Of course.
 And as I state in all things, how much time do you have?
 Yes, there exceptions to the rule, but in the case of resource guarding, it’s never organic.